otrv4/otrv4/otrv4.md

   C[i][j] = SHA3-512(C[i][j-1])
 ```

-### Delete unnecessary chain keys

-delete_unnecessary_chain_keys(chain_key_storage):
-  if a chain key has already been used to derive message keys and the chain
-  key after it, delete it

 ### Calculate Encryption and MAC keys

 When you send or receive data messages you need to calculate the message keys: